The latest PR news from the Holmes Report.

 “People are willing to work extraordinarily hard,” he said.
 “But they don’t want to be in an office all day doing it.”

 Employees are happiest when they have been at their agencies for more than five years or less than three years.
-Agencies are at the greatest risk of losing talent that between three to five years at the firm.
+Agencies are at the greatest risk of losing talent between three to five years at the firm.

 Other notable insights from this year’s survey includes: